Port of Spain, Trinidad & Tobago

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We do not have children going to the international school, so that opened our options where to live.
 We chose Moka, Maraval by the golf course.
 It's green and mountainouse.
 It's a 10 minute drive to the city or a 15 minute drive to the Carribean, Maracus Beach.
 The houses are newer and larger.
 You get more for your money. **Fresh Fruit / Vegetable stands on corners.
-You won't find that in West Morings," commented one expat who made the move to Port of Spain.
+You won't find that in West Morings," said one expat who made the move to Port of Spain.

 What is a typical expat home or apartment like in Port of Spain?